 In relation to phase statutory Transfers, The Authority will keep a waiting list for the admission round until 30th September of the same academic year.
+After such time, the existing waiting lists will be cleared and a fresh application will be required.
 A child's name will be placed on the waiting list even if parents choose another school or decide to take up their right of appeal.